biggbhen/mentalyc/README.md

 Tech used: React, Tailwind, Typescript, Node, Express, Cloudinary, MUI, MongoDB.

+This react application is built to resolve therapists concerns regarding the safety of their recordings, the interface prioritizes reliability.
+Therapists are assured that their files are securely uploaded and processed before proceeding to new recordings.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.